 Why do people trade?
-We can show that voluntary trade must necessarily improve the situation of both, buyer and seller.
+Because voluntary trade must necessarily improve the situation of both, buyer and seller.
 Take two individuals: Saba and Bakari.
 Also, take one good that they both value: a chicken (it can be any other good; it just happens that Saba and Bakari both like to eat chicken).
 We can find out how much Saba and Bakari value a chicken by asking: "How much are you willing to pay for a chicken?"